rvounik/r9/README.md

 first ensure a valid .env exists based on the .env.example_prod or .env.example_dev file. then run these services:

+### Install dependencies

+- nvm use 14                    : ensure node 14 is used in your currently opened terminal
+- yarn install                  : install dependencies

+### Start MySQL

+(see note on MySQL clashes below)

+- brew services start mysql@5.7

+# Create the database (if not exists)

+- connect to your local MySQL instance (see credentials in .env) and run the following:

+DROP DATABASE IF EXISTS r9;
+CREATE DATABASE r9 CHARACTER SET utf8 COLLATE utf8_general_ci;

+See 'Fresh start' note regarding running migrations

 ### Backend

-- nvm use 12.9                  : ensure node 12.9 is used in your currently opened terminal!
 - yarn run start                : this will start the backend express server

+### Builder

+- yarn run build:dev --watch    : build sources and enable watcher (optional)

 ### Frontend

-- nvm use 12.9                  : ensure node 12.9 is used in your currently opened terminal!
 - php -S 127.0.0.1:9010 -t web/ : use any web server like XAMPP or PHP to serve the frontend from the web/ folder

-### Builder

-- nvm use 12.9                  : ensure node 12.9 is used in your currently opened terminal!
-- yarn run build:dev --watch    : build sources and enable watcher

 ## Folder structure